withastro/docs/contributor-guides/translating-astro-docs.md

 You're free to choose the pages *you* feel the most comfortable or excited about, but if you're asking yourself "What should I translate next?", this section is here to help you.

 We've separated pages into categories, mostly according to Astro Docs' sidebar organization.
-Each category gets its own view count, maintenance cost, and page size stats, as well as a description explaining the rationale and other tips.
+Each category is described with an approximate view count, maintenance cost, and page size stats, as well as a description explaining the rationale and other tips.

 #### Start Here